Y-CHETHAN/19AI539/Exp4/README.md

 ## RESULT:

-Thus a Simple Android Application create and design an android application Send SMS using Intent using Android Studio is developed and executed successfully.
+Thus a Simple Android Application create and design an android application to send SMS using Intent using Android Studio is developed and executed successfully.